RodionNikolaev/gps-efp-app/README.md

       };
  ```
 ## Map loading
-You can check the any .html file in this repo to explore a full structure.
+You can check any .html file in this repo to explore a full structure.

 ### Step 1.
 Create container div element and set the name of your expo